magento/knowledge-base/src/troubleshooting/miscellaneous/safely-delete-files-when-out-of-disk-space-adobe-commerce-on-our-cloud-architecture.md

 >**Never modify or delete the contents of `/data/exports`**.
 >`/data/exports` is the underlying storage behind the shared filesystem, and it is managed by GlusterFS.
 The filesystem >there contains not only the file contents, but metadata about the state of the filesystem to allow for synchronization >between the nodes of your cluster. **Changing or deleting files directly within this filesystem will corrupt the shared >filesystem, requiring extensive repairs or data recovery.**

-To find the largest files that might be good candidates for clearing, run the following command:
+To locate the largest files that might be good candidates for clearing, run the following command:

 ```bash
 FS='/data/exports';NUMRESULTS=20;resize;clear; echo "Please find below the Largest Directories and Files:";date;df -h $FS; echo "Largest Directories:";du -x /app/*/ 2>/dev/null| sort -rnk1| head -n $NUMRESULTS| awk '